kosail/dotfolio/README.md

 ---

-## 🌺 Goals
+## 🌺 Goal of this project:

-- Stand out in a sea of traditional portfolios
+The sole goal is to stand out in a sea of traditional portfolios.
+It's to tell, build an interactive story about myself disguised as an operating system.

-- Demonstrate creativity, UI/UX sensibility, and Kotlin/Compose skills
+Taking this in mind, I focused on implementing only what is needed to tell this story, not to rebuild the actual functionality of an entire OS on Compose.

-- Emphasize Linux proficiency and cross-platform versatility
+I consider this minimalist precision is not a limitation, but a design power move.
+Make it speak clearly, cleanly, and with purpose.
+Demonstrate creativity, UI/UX sensibility, and Kotlin/Compose skills.
+That's my goal, and the one of this project.

 ---